vicvicc97/JavaScript_1_Webb24/README.md

 ## Boilerplate Project
 This is a boilerplate code for projects in this course. this code can be copied, renamed, and used as a starting code for a new project.
 In this boilerplate code is defined: html index.html webpage with connected files for styling and scripting.
 The boilerplate is organized in folders.

+## Boilerplate Project Canvas
+This is a boilerplate code for projects with Canvas. this code can be copied, renamed, and used as a starting code for a new project.
+In this boilerplate code is defined: html index.html webpage with connected files for styling and scripting and basic Canvas setup.
+The boilerplate is organized in folders.